a312b/SteamSharp/README.md

 2. DatabaseCore, which is responsible for all operations made to the Mongodb.
 3. LoadDatabase, which is the code that loads a new database with all games from steam.

-Note: The LoadDatabase is a console application and not i library.
+Note: The LoadDatabase is a console application and not a library.
 It is set as the startup project in the Visual Studio Solution.
 But the LoadDatabase/Program.cs file is left empty.
 ## Set up
 To use the the library, you need to add a refrence in your project.